 FLORENCE THERESA DONOVAN is the daughter of John and Loretta Carew Donovan.
 She was born on April 29, 1927, in Dubuque County, Iowa, the sixth of nine children.

 At age sixteen, Florence entered Mount St. Joseph in Cincinnati, Ohio, as an aspirant.
-She professed her final vows to the order of the Sisters of Charity of Cincinnati in 1950, received a bachelor’s degree from the College of Mount St. Joseph, and earned a master’s degree from the University of Detroit.
+She professed her final vows to the order of the Sisters of Charity of Cincinnati in 1950, earned a bachelor’s degree from the College of Mount St. Joseph, and a master’s degree from the University of Detroit.

 In 2011, the Most Reverend Joseph R. Cistone, Bishop of Saginaw, recognized Sister Maureen with the Bishop Murphy Award for a lifetime of generous and loving service to God’s people.